A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Large Language Model Planners

-\adaptive{}-based methods alternate between PDDL planning and stream evaluation, aiming to balance the time between the two.
-At each level $l$, PDDL planning considers optimistic objects that require at most $l$ stream evaluations, and any stream outputs obtained in previous iterations.

-\bilevel{}-based methods can use any optimistic objects in PDDL planning, regardless of how many stream evaluations they require.
-Then, backtracking search seeks stream outputs that support the plan.
-Upon failure, the system notes the offending object (e.g., an obstacle) and adds a precondition that requires moving the object before taking the same action.

-The two methods differ primarily in their expectations from the PDDL planner. \bilevel{} assumes that most PDDL plans are valid, and therefore it is worth expending significant computation toward finding the stream evaluations that support a PDDL plan. \adaptive{} instead uses PDDL planning to determine which streams are worth evaluating, but without expecting that any optimistic plan may succeed.
-Over time, \adaptive{} computes a growing set of stream outputs, which enables PDDL planning to operate on these non-optimistic objects and produce plans that are guaranteed to be valid.
+Each LLM-based planner uses either \adaptive{} or \bilevel{} as the base algorithm.
+The two methods differ in their expectations of the PDDL planner. \bilevel{} assumes that most PDDL plans are valid, and so it expends significant computation searching for stream evaluations that support a given PDDL plan. \adaptive{} instead uses PDDL planning to determine which streams to evaluate but does not assume that any optimistic plan may succeed. \adaptive{} incrementally constructs a set of stream outputs, which PDDL planning uses to produce plans that are guaranteed to be valid.

-With classical PDDL planners (e.g., Fast Downward), \adaptive{} is often faster.
-One reason is that PDDL planning is much faster than stream evaluation, making it cheap to generate many candidate plans.
-Another reason is that PDDL planners are not aware of any aspects of the scene geometry that are not expressed in PDDL.
-Therefore, they cannot assess whether an object may fit in a container, or if an obstacle must be moved out of the way before grasping an object.
-In principle, these two need not be true about LLM-based PDDL planning: LLMs require more time to produce PDDL plans, yet if given information about scene geometry, they could produce plans that avoid violating geometric constraints.
-However, our experiments do not provide evidence that the LLMs exhibit this geometry-aware PDDL planning behavior.
+With engineered PDDL planners (e.g., Fast Downward), \adaptive{} is often faster.
+Reasons include that PDDL planning is very fast, making it cheap to generate many candidate plans, and that PDDL planners are not aware of scene geometry, so they cannot assess geometric constraints (e.g., if an object fits in a container, or if an obstacle must be moved before grasping an object).
+While LLMs are slower at PDDL planning, they could in principle leverage information about scene geometry to produce plans that satisfy geometric constraints.
+However, we do not observe this geometry-aware PDDL planning behavior in our experiments.